colejarczyk/doc/api/settings.rst

 Get custom css
 --------------

-These endpoints will allow you to provide customized CSS file which can be used in frontend application.
+These endpoints will allow you to provide a customized CSS file which can be used in frontend application.

 Definition